NiroshaVajiravelu/ice-cream-parlor/README.md

 Contributions are welcome to enhance the system further.
 Follow these steps to contribute:

 Fork this repository.
-Create a new branch for your feature
+Create a new branch for your feature.
-Commit your changes
+Commit your changes.
-Push to the branch
+Push to the branch.
 Open a pull request.

 # **License**